purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 ---
 # Designing your Microsoft Teams app

-Designing Teams apps is like designing conventional apps—but also a little different.
+Designing Teams apps is like designing conventional web apps—but also a little different.

 Follow these guidelines—which include best practices, UI toolkits, and samples—to help you quickly make the right design decisions for your app.